 HerVenture is a mobile learning app that supports women entrepreneurs to access the skills, confidence and networks they need to grow their businesses.

 HerVenture provides essential business training and support, enabling women to access skills-building information ‘on the go’.
-It features five learning ‘tracks’ on a range of needs, including launching a business, product innovation and expanding market access.
+It features six learning ‘tracks’ on a range of needs, including launching a business, product innovation and expanding market access.
+The app will soon include a 7th learning track focusing on e-commerce, which has emerged as a priority in a survey the Foundation conducted on how COVID-19 has affected the women entrepreneurs in our network.
 Based on user input, the app suggests a personalised learning roadmap for each entrepreneur.
 Content is provided in bite-sized, easily digestible formats such as swipe-able cards, quizzes and videos.
 Static content can also be accessed offline.
 The app allows users to find and connect with each other, as well as learn about local business events.

 HerVenture is highly scalable and can be adapted to any geography or language across the world.
-It is currently available in Vietnam, as part of our wider DevelopHer initiative with Qualcomm® Wireless Reach™.
+It is currently available in Vietnam, Indonesia, Kenya and Nigeria.
+We will be expanding and scaling our reach in all of these countries as a priority for 2020.

 “A path to gender equality and improved living conditions is through enabling women to become economically independent.
 We are therefore very pleased to support the Cherie Blair Foundation for Women in their innovative approach to strengthen women in Indonesia through providing access to digital business training for small enterprises.”